Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/Distribution_environment_installation/_index.md

 ---
-    title: "Non-SMP/E: Create the distribution environment "
+title: "Non- SMP/E: Create the distribution environment "
-    linkTitle: "Non-SMP/E: create distribution environment"
+linkTitle: "Non- SMP/E: create distribution environment"
 weight: 170
----This section describes how to install the **<span id="kanchor56"></span>distribution** **environment**.
+--- This section describes how to install the **<span id="kanchor56"></span>distribution** **environment**.
 After installing the distribution environment, you should not need to modify it.
 Later you will use the installed distribution environment to create a Transfer CFT <span id="kanchor57"></span>[*instance* *environment*](t_install_instance_envr_zos) (runtime).
 The term instance replaces the former notion of a *target* environment in Transfer CFT.

 When you install the Transfer CFT you can create the following environments in a single step:

 - Distribution environment
-- Transfer CFT run-time instance environment
+- Transfer CFT run- time instance environment

 <span id="kanchor58"></span>